l3uddz/ss-tvirl/README.md

 }
 ```

 You must then enter the IP and port you want the built in server to listen on, ```0.0.0.0``` will be accessible publicly, and ```127.0.0.1``` will be accessible to local only.
+If you are on a network, specify your network IP so other devices on the network can also access it.

-SERVER_HOST only needs to be changed if your listening on ```0.0.0.0```, this is a reachable location that TVirl will visit to start a stream, it will be redirected directly to SmoothStreams after the token has been checked/renewed.
+SERVER_HOST only needs to be changed if your listening on ```0.0.0.0```, this is a reachable location that tvIRL / Plex DVR will visit to start a stream.
+TvIRL will be redirected directly to SmoothStreams after the token has been checked/renewed and Plex DVR will proxy the stream via ffmpeg.

-SERVER_PATH can be used to specify a custom path for the playlist and epg file.
+TVIRL_SERVER_PATH + PLEX_SERVER_PATH can be used to specify a custom path for the playlist and epg files.
 This allows some sort of protection without requiring htaccess and all that jazz, just enter a suitably long/random path here.

+PLEX_BUFFER_SIZE is how many KB to read from ffmpeg before sending to the client.
+The default should be fine, however this may need some fine-tuning by yourself until you are happy.
+256 - 512 seems to be pretty safe bets.

+PLEX_FFMPEG_PATH is the path to the ffmpeg binary, the default should be fine, however double check with ``which ffmpeg``.

 ## Running